CiscoSecurity/sxo-05-security-workflows/docs/workflows/response/tr-api.md

 ---

 ## Getting the Response Workflow's Details
-To trigger a response workflow through the CTR API, you need to know the response action's module instance ID and action ID.
+To trigger a response workflow through the Threat Response API, you need to know the response action's module instance ID and action ID.
 For response workflows, the action ID is the workflow's ID.
-The easiest way to get this information is to import the `Sample - Listing CTR Response Actions` workflow from the [Sample Workflows](#sample-workflows) section below and run it.
+The easiest way to get this information is to import the `Sample - Listing Threat Response Response Actions` workflow from the [Sample Workflows](#sample-workflows) section below and run it.

 If you run the workflow and examine the output of the `Convert module list into readable text` activity, you should see a list of information like this for each available action:
 ```text